McChoc/BlocInterpreter/README.md

 lock (input)
     input = { 1, 2, 3, 4, 5 };

-# The 5 worker threads are now proccessing the data
+# 5 worker threads are now processing the data
 ```

 ---